 - What’s the overall tone of voice and style?
 This should be consistent with your brand, and your customers’ values.
 For example, if you run a law firm, you probably want the tone of voice to be formal, self-assured and professional.
 Whereas, if you’re selling dresses to teenagers, you want to sound youthful, hip and fun-loving.

 - What examples can you provide as guidance?
 Maybe you’ve done something similar in the past that worked its socks off.
 Include it in your brief.
 Or link to something a competitor has done that you admired.
 Make sure your writer knows the standard you’re aiming for.
 Include examples of content you like and don’t like – and say why.

 - What’s the deadline?
 When do you want to see the first draft and is there a publication date?

 - What outcome are you hoping for?
 This is one of the most important ingredients.
 What do you want your audience to do having read the content?
 Buy now?
 Click on a link, download a report?
-Can you quantify your goal: Do you want to sell 200 dresses during the promotion, or attract 200 new subscribers to your blog?
+Can you quantify your goal: Do you want to sell 200 dresses during the promotion, or get 100 more subscribers for your blog post?
 How will you measure the success of the project?
+Maybe it’s a page 1 Google ranking.
 You need to be as specific as possible with this one.

 If you can’t define the outcome you want, tear up the brief and go back to the drawing board.